Skip to Content

 Troubleshooting

-If you are unable to load the connector or see it in Cloud Studio, check out the tips on the Connector SDK Troubleshooting page.
+If you are unable to load the connector or see it in Integration Studio, check out the tips on the Connector SDK troubleshooting page.